Types of Mesothelioma Chemotherapy

 Systemic Chemotherapy

 Systemic chemotherapy involves delivering chemotherapy via the bloodstream.
-This is the most familiar chemotherapy delivery method for all types of cancer.
+This is the most common chemotherapy delivery method for all types of cancer.

 There are 3 ways to deliver systemic chemotherapy into the bloodstream: